Definition of Tax Exempt

-- In the case of investments, the post-tax returns are improved since no levy of tax is imposed.
+- In the case of investments, the post-tax returns are improved since no tax levy is imposed.

-- The savings of the taxpayers increase and they are left with more disposable incomes.
+- The taxpayers’ savings increase, leaving them with more disposable incomes.

-- The tax burden on the taxpayers is reduced and it encourages them not to hide their incomes or understate them.
+- The tax burden on the taxpayers is reduced, encouraging them not to hide their incomes or understate them.

-- Giving the status of tax-exempt to organizations such as charitable organizations is good from a socio-economic aspect since they are doing the general welfare of the society.
+- Giving the status of tax-exempt to organizations such as charitable organizations is good from a socio-economic aspect since they are doing for the general welfare of society.

 Disadvantages of Tax Exempt